John Wells (sportscaster): TSN

 In 1984, Wells joined the new cable specialty channel, The Sports Network.
 At TSN, he hosted the 1988 Winter Olympics and was the first host of the NHL on TSN, and the first play by play man of the CFL on TSN.
 He was also one of the original SportsDesk hosts and also hosted TSN Sunday and SportsDesk X-tra.
 He also covered Canada Cup hockey, Canadian college football, Blue Jays baseball, boxing, horse racing, and other variety of sports.
-From 1990–1993, he hosted coverage of the NHL Entry Draft.
+From 1990 to 1993, he hosted coverage of the NHL Entry Draft.
 When the NBA came to Canada in 1995, Wells became the host of TSN's pre-game show, NBA Tonight.
 Wells also contributed on TSN's coverage of curling, including calling the early rounds of the 2001 Nokia Brier and the 2003 Scott Tournament of Hearts.
 For years, he hosted the CFL Outstanding Player Awards and the annual Hockey Hall of Fame induction ceremony.
 He was also a frequent guest and co-host on the Fan 590, and panelist on Prime Time Sports.